google-research/url-nlp/tata/README.md

 # TaTA: A Multilingual Table-to-Text Dataset for African Languages

 TaTA (Table-to-Text in African languages) is the first large multilingual table-to-text datasets with a focus on African languages.
 The dataset is parallel and covers nine languages, eight of which are spoken in Africa: Arabic, English, French, Hausa, Igbo, Portuguese, Swahili, Yorùbá, and Russian.

 TaTa was created by extracting tables from charts in 71 PDF reports published between 1990 and 2021 by the [Demographic and Health Surveys Program](https://dhsprogram.com/).
 The reports are published in English and commonly a second language.
 The extracted tables were then translated from English by professional translators to all eight languages.
 The final dataset comprises 8,479 tables.
 For more information on the dataset creation, refer to the paper
 TaTA: A Multilingual Table-to-Text Dataset for African Languages.

 We provide the data files in the corresponding splits in `train.json`, `dev.json`, and `test.json`.
 We include the data for the zero-shot test language in a separate file (`ru.json`).
 Each example json object contains the following features:

 - `example_id`: The ID of the example.
 Each ID (e.g., `AB20-ar-1`) consists of three parts: the document ID, the language ISO 639-1 code, and the index of the table within the document.
+- `title`: The title of the table.
 - `unit_of_measure`: A description of the numerical value of the data.
 E.g., percentage of households with clean water.
 - `chart_type`: The kind of chart associated with the data.
 We consider the following (normalized) types: horizontal bar chart, map chart, pie graph, tables, line chart, pie chart, vertical chart type, line graph, vertical bar chart, and other.
 - `was_translated`: Whether the table was transcribed in the original language of the report or translated.